At first, I had no idea I was in hell. I was lying in the same street I walk every day at noontime on my way to lunch.

 “What day is today?”
 I asked, my head still not clear.

 “Yes!”
-I exclaimed.
-I’d be feasting on the Thursday special–-cranberry-walnut chicken salad sandwiches–-until the end of time.
+I exclaimed, and did a little fist pump.
+I’d be feasting on the special–-cranberry-walnut chicken salad sandwiches–-until the end of time.
 “Lead the way.”

 Tony’s is something of a hole in the wall since most people get their sandwiches to go and take them back to their desks.
 There’s just a skinny counter, which was last wiped down during the second Clinton administration, and three tiny tables crammed into a corner.